Can You Guess What These Old Household Objects Were Once Used For?

 Answer: Hair clippers!

-Before the advent of the electric razor, guys brave enough to let one of these near their face would use it to pare down their beards.
+Prior to the invention of the electric razor, guys brave enough to let one of these near their face would use it to pare down their beards.

 What's this rolling contraption?

 Hint: It's not a steampunk coat rack or a repurposed sewing machine table, but you're warm.

 Answer: A washing machine!

-Today's modern agitators and running water certainly make our clothes cleaner than the ones our ancestors were wearing.
-The previously pictured machine was used to get the excess water and soap out of garments.
+The combination of modern agitators and running water certainly makes our clothes cleaner than they used to be.
+The previously pictured machine was used to get the excess water and soap out of garments—and that's about it.

 What is this metal contraption?